 What is a non-domiciled individual?

 A non-domiciled individual or ‘non-dom’ is a UK individual whose permanent residence, home, or domicile is outside the UK.
-This individual’s tax status is not determined by their nationality or citizenship but by the individual’s domicile.
+This individual’s tax status was not determined by their nationality or citizenship but by the individual’s domicile.

 Criteria to be non-domiciled in the UK